List of Cardcaptor Sakura characters: Yukito Tsukishiro / Yue

 Yue (月) is the one of two Guardians of the Clow Cards, along with Cerberus.
 His name, which is written in kanji rather than hiragana is the Mandarin Chinese word for "moon".
 Whereas Cerberus is the elector of the new Clow Card Master, Yue is the judge who is allowed to test the candidate for their worthiness.
 He spends most of the series in his temporary form, Yukito Tsukishiro, who initially has no memory or knowledge of his other self.
 Unlike Cerberus, Yue's powers are heavily dependent on the power of his master.
 Sakura's power is not yet strong enough to sustain him after he awakens, particularly after she begins transforming the Clow Cards into Sakura Cards.
 Yue's growing need for power is reflected in Yukito's ravenous appetite and later constant sleeping.
 Similarly, the deficit affects Yue himself in instances such as the blatant failure of his magic which causes Sakura and him to fall out of the sky during one of Eriol's synthesized 'situations'.
 Eventually, Sakura's brother Toya reveals that he knows Yue and Yukito are not human and gives his power to Yue to sustain his existence so he does not lose Yukito.

-As with Ruby Moon, Yue's "true form" has no biological sex or gender; though not "human or male", Yue has the appearance of a sexless / non-binary beautiful "angelic-bishōnen" young man (male pronouns used) with long, silver, braided hair, silver-purple feline eyes, and a pair of white angel wings which he uses for flight.
+As with Ruby Moon, Yue's "true form" has no biological sex or gender; though not "human or male", Yue has the appearance of a beautiful "angelic-bishōnen" young man with long, silver, braided hair, silver-purple feline eyes, and a pair of white angel wings which he uses for flight.
 Yue sports a white suit and spats-like coverings on his feet.
 His personality is depicted as serious and aloof in contrast to both Kerberos's and Yukito's, and while those two are very fond of Sakura, Yue is reluctant to accept her.
 Similarly, Yue displays no hint of Yukito's fondness for Li or his love for Touya.
 As the series progress, he comes to respond to Sakura's request that rather than being his master, she wants to be his friend.
 Yue has jurisdiction over the elements wind and water, as well as any cards that can be said to have a connection to the moon, wind or water.
 This includes the Wood, Time and Dark cards.

 Unlike Kerberos, Yukito and Yue are usually voiced by the same actor, albeit with slightly modified performances.
 In the Japanese anime adaptation Yukito/Yue is voiced by Megumi Ogata.
 In the Animax dub, Yukito/Yue is voiced by Candice Moore.
 In Cardcaptors, Yukito's name is changed to Julian Star, his love for Touya is removed, and he is voiced by Samuel Vincent.
 In the English dub of the second movie, he is voiced by Steve Staley.
 In the English dub of the Clear Card arc, Yukito/Yue is voiced by Justin Briner.